tutorcruncher/timecruncher/features/accounting.md

 ---
 layout: features
 title: TutorCruncher Accounting
-description: TutorCruncher generates invoices and payroll. accounting software.
-Easy and automated. customise invoices. including integrated automated card payment system.
+description: Invoicing and payroll is easy with TutorCruncher, accounting is automated and there is an integrated card payment system.
 keywords:
   - Accounting
   - Tutor